-ASX Clear (Futures)' pre-existing Operating Rules did not provide the CCP with sufficient tools to be able to fully address any uncovered credit losses following a participant default, as required under this standard.
-While ASX Clear (Futures) had identified measures that could be used to mitigate this in part (such as adjustments to STELs and the collection of additional margin), it has since developed enhanced loss allocation and replenishment arrangements as part of its broader package of enhanced recovery measures due to come into effect in October 2015 (see CCP Standard 3.5 and Section 6).
+To fully address any uncovered credit losses that ASX Clear (Futures) might face (despite partial mitigants such as adjustments to STELs and the collection of additional margin), ASX Clear (Futures) has developed enhanced loss allocation and replenishment arrangements as part of its broader package of enhanced recovery measures that came into effect in October 2015 (see CCP Standard 3.5).
+In June 2016, ASX Clear (Futures) implemented an enhanced approach for replenishing its default fund to return to the full level of cover following a participant default on a more timely basis.